Fleur Adcock: Early career, 1960–1974: academia and librarianships

 Adcock moved to Dunedin and began her professional life in academia, after her divorce from Campbell.
 She also began to seriously engage with writing her own poetry.
 From 1958 to 1962 she worked as an assistant lecturer in classics and librarian at the University of Otago, and from 1962 to 1963 she worked as a librarian at the Alexander Turnbull Library in Wellington.

 In 1963, Adcock returned permanently to England, where she worked as a librarian at the Foreign and Commonwealth Office in London until 1979.
 She had already had poems published in a few literary journals in New Zealand at this time.
 In 1963 she was one of a small number of female poets to join the Group under Edward Lucie-Smith.

-Her first collection of poetry, The Eye of the Hurricane, was published in New Zealand in 1964; it was written largely before she returned to England and introduces the themes of displacement and the ambivalence of belonging that recur in her work.
+Adockc's first collection of poetry, The Eye of the Hurricane, was published in New Zealand in 1964; it was written largely before she returned to England and introduces the themes of displacement and the ambivalence of belonging that recur in her work.
+James Bertram reviewed the collection in Landfall; he notes Adcock's "remarkable ability to isolate the occasional incident, drop her poetic pebble, and let the ripples enlarge", and concludes it "establishes its author as an accomplished writer in a number of lyrical modes".
 In 1967 her collection Tigers was published in the UK by Oxford University Press, including some poems from her earlier collection; she was to become known as an "Oxford poet".

 Adcock's 1971 collection High Tide in the Garden marked the first time she had referenced specific New Zealand locations in her writing, through the poems "Ngauranga Gorge Hill" and "Stewart Island", and also included poems about her life in East Finchley, London, and her oldest son's return to New Zealand after visiting Adcock in England.